A Clinician’s Guide to Clinical Endodontics

 Heat and cold tests do not jeopardize the health of the pulp.2 Additionally, teeth with porcelain or metal crowns conduct temperature and, therefore, can be tested for pulpal sensibility with cold or heat.3

 With an electric pulp test (EPT), the clinician should understand what the numerical readings represent.
-Although the use an EPT can establish pulp sensibility, the numerical readout should not be used to determine the overall health of the pulp.4 For example, if tooth No. 8 has an EPT reading of 12 and tooth No. 9 has an EPT reading of 24, it does not mean tooth No. 8 is twice as vital as tooth No. 9.
-The EPT is used to determine whether the pulp is vital.
+Although an EPT can help determine pulp sensibility, the numerical readout should not be used to determine the overall health of the pulp.4 For example, if tooth No. 8 has an EPT reading of 12 and tooth No. 9 has an EPT reading of 24, it does not mean tooth No. 8 is twice as vital as tooth No. 9.
+The EPT is used to determine whether the pulp is vital, meaning whether you have a negative (no) reading (an 80) or a positive reading (a response to any number below 80).
 In addition, when using an EPT, the clinician must be aware that teeth with metal restorations can give false-positive or false-negative responses.

 Weisleder et al5 reported that the cold test and EPT used in conjunction resulted in a more accurate method for proper pulpal diagnostic testing.
 In another study, Jespersen et al6 reported that a pulp-testing spray and EPT are accurate and reliable methods for determining pulpal sensibility.